swizard0/session-types/README.md

 }
 ```

 The function signature is almost the same except the session protocol contains `Recv` type instead of `Send`.
 That makes sense: whenever a value is sent on the one endpoint of channel, it should be received on the other.
-Actually every possible session type in the library has it's dual type, like `Send` <-> `Recv`.
+Actually every possible session type in the library has its dual type, like `Send` <-> `Recv`.
 We could use `HasDual` trait for this purpose, which is defined in the following way:

 ```rust
 pub unsafe trait HasDual {